Separate Reality (climb): History

 In 2005, 19 years later, Heinz Zak made the second free solo of the route.
 Zak said that in 1986, a free solo of the route "was completely out of my reach, not physically, but mentally", but that filming Güllich has set off an inner desire that he needed to resolve.
 To prepare for the free solo, Zak had built a wooden model in his garage.
 His 2005 free solo was made into a 2017 short climbing film, Träume sterben nie (translated as Dreams never die).

-In 2006, Dean Potter completed the third free solo of Separate Reality, a feat that he would repeat the four more times.
+In 2006, Dean Potter completed the first of five free solos he would make of Separate Reality.